guisantagui/brain_clock/scripts/dataset_parsing/README.md

-# Dataset curation and parsing
+# Clinical data curation and parsing
 This directory contains the code used for parsing the different datasets into unified metadata and quantile-normalized counts matrices.
 This step in the pipeline was rather manual: we inspected the metadata provided by each substudy, categorized the samples as controls based on the available variables, and homogenized the units and categories included across the different datasets.
 This manual parsing can be divided in the following steps: